MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/main.md

 screenreader:
   role:  |
-    It is discoverable with screenreader shortcuts as main landmark
+    It is discoverable with screen reader shortcuts as main landmark
   group: |
     It contains the content portion of the page starting with the H1